Null hypersurfaces and trapping horizons: Marginally (Outer) Trapped Submanifolds

-\begin{definition} \begin{itemize} \item The {\bfseries trapped region} of the Lorentzian manifold $\Bm$ is the set of points belonging to some trapped submanifold $S\subset\Bm$.
-Its boundary is the {\bfseries trapping boundary}. \item A {\bfseries trapping horizon} of $\Bm$ is (the closure of) a hypersurface $M$ foliated by (closed) MOTSs. \item A trapping horizon $M$ is said to be future (respectively, past) if for each MOTS leaf of $M$, there exists $k$ and $l$ (as above) such that $\theta_{N^+}<0$ (respectively, $\theta_{N^+}>0$). \item A trapping horizon $M$ is said to be outer (respectively, inner) if for each MOTS leaf of $M$, there exists $k$ and $l$ (as above) such that $\delta_{N^+}\theta_{\xi^+}<0$ (respectively, $\delta_{N^+}\theta_{\xi^+}>0$). \end{itemize} \end{definition} Recall that for any covariant tensor $\Gamma$ on $S$, the first order variation of $\Gamma$ along a vector field $N$ is defined by $\delta_N(\Gamma)=\frac{d}{d\epsilon}\left((\phi^N_\epsilon)^\star(\Gamma_\epsilon)\right)|_{\epsilon=0}$, where $\Gamma_\epsilon$ is the analogous of $\Gamma$ on $S_\epsilon=\phi^N_\epsilon(S)$. \begin{definition} A {\bfseries quasi-local black hole horizon} is a Future Outer Trapping Horizon (FOTH). \end{definition} In general relativity, a trapping horizon is always foliated by closed (compact without boundary) MOTS.
-In this work a trapping horizon is foliated by MOTS not necessarily closed.
+\begin{definition}[\cite{hayward1994general}] \begin{itemize} \item The {\bfseries trapped region} of the Lorentzian manifold $\Bm$ is an inextensible region for which each point lies on some trapped submanifold $S\subset\Bm$.
+Its boundary is called a {\bfseries trapping boundary}. \item A {\bfseries trapping horizon} of $\Bm$ is (the closure of) a hypersurface $M$ foliated by closed MOTSs, called cross sections, for which $\theta^{(k)}\neq0$ and $\delta_{k}\theta^{(\ell)}\neq0$. \item A trapping horizon $M$ is said future (respectively, past) if for each MOTS leaf of $M$, there exists $k$ and $\ell$ (as above) such that $\theta^{(k)}<0$ (respectively, $\theta^{(k)}>0$). \item A trapping horizon $M$ is said outer (respectively, inner) if for each MOTS leaf of $M$, there exists $k$ and $\ell$ (as above) such that $\delta_{k}\theta^{(\ell)}<0$ (respectively, $\delta_{k}\theta^{(\ell)}>0$). \end{itemize} \end{definition}

+These notions of trapped surfaces are used to capture a practical idea of the back hole which can be simulated numerically.
+More precisely, one sees locally a black hole as a Future Outer Trapping Horizon (FOTH).
+In such a region of the space-time, the ingoing light rays are converging ($\theta^{(k)}<0$) and outgoing light rays are instantaneously parallel on the horizon ($\theta^{(\ell)}=0$), and their converging inside the horizon ($\delta_{k}\theta^{(\ell)}<0$).
+A {\bfseries Marginally Outer Trapped Tube} (MOTT) is a hypersurface foliated by MOTSs \cite{andersson2007stability}.
+When the MOTSs foliating a MOTT are closed and the inward null expansion $\theta^{(k)}$ and the variation of the outward null expansion $\theta^{(\ell)}$ along the inward direction do not vanish, the MOTT becomes a trapping horizon.
+If in addition, we are in a $4-$dimensional space-time where Einstein's equation and dominant energy condition hold, then we obtain an NEH.